Where: Subiaco Arts Centre

 Stage Manager: Karen Cook

-An exciting new work using the power of hip hop to explore a pressing issue within our communities, featuring new music from Aussie hip-hop legends Downsyde, MC Trooth and Layla.
+It’s an exciting new work using the power of hip hop to explore a pressing issue within our communities, featuring new music from Aussie hip hop legends Downsyde, Layla and Moana Mayatrix.

-Hip hop is one the most important art forms for lower socio-economic youth in Australia and as an art form, it is able to reach a diverse range of people on many different levels.
-With the flow of jazz, the soul of blues, the energy of electro and the power of funk Ice Land: A Hip H’Opera uses the language of hip hop to tackle a tough issue currently affecting our society – the plague of methamphetamine use.
+With the flow of jazz, the soul of blues and the energy of electro, Ice Land: A Hip h’Opera uses the language of hip hop to tackle a tough issue currently affecting our society – the plague of methamphetamine use.

-With an assembled team that boasts some of Western Australia’s best artists, Yirra Yaakin Theatre Company have partnered with Australian Hip Hop kings Downsyde, solo hip hop maestro MC Trooth and WA Hip Hop queen Layla to explore a very timely subject and ultimately ask the question: if meth use continues to escalate within our communities, what is going to happen to our society as a whole?
+Alongside a team that boasts some of Western Australia’s best artists, including Australian hip hop kings Downsyde, WA hip hop queen Layla, multi-disciplinary performer, musician and singer Moana Mayatrix of MOANA, we explore a very timely subject and ultimately ask the question: if meth use continues to escalate within our communities, what is going to happen to our society as a whole?